-For over 50 years, the Army Museum Halifax Citadel has fascinated and inspired thousands of visitors from around the world.
-Housed in an actual military fortress, the museum tells the powerful and compelling story of Canada’s soldiers.
+Since 1953 the Army Museum Halifax Citadel has fascinated and inspired thousands of visitors from around the world.
+Housed in an actual military fortress, the museum tells the powerful and compelling stories of soldiers of Nova Scotia.
 From the munitions to the medals to the service and sacrifice, no detail is spared.
 The Army Museum is the story of a nation.
 On the battlefield and off.
 Across over a century of conflict.
 Don’t miss it!

 Halifax Citadel National Historic Site

 Call us at 902-422-5979

 Follow us on Twitter

 Follow us on Facebook